viamrobotics/docs/docs/ml/upload-model.md

 4. Add a short description.
    This will help other users to understand how to use your model.
 5. Then, click **Publish model**.
-   Your model should be publicly visible in the [Viam registry](https://app.viam.com/registry).
+   Your model is now publicly visible in the [Viam registry](https://app.viam.com/registry).

 ## Upload a new model or new version